-Second, Table 8 reports the results of the J-test, based on the rolling estimation results for equations (18) and (19).
-A Results are generally contrasting to those for the full sample estimation in Table 6, suggesting that information content of IPDs is highly sensitive to the changes in sample periods.
-Looking at standard deviation, the table shows that ID is a better forecast of RD in 21.0 percent of cases, HD in 17.3 percent, and both are informative but inconclusive in 55.8 percent, suggesting that ID is a slightly better forecast for RD than HD.
-Regarding skewness and excess kurtosis, the table indicates that both ID and RD contain useful information but are hard to compare in most cases, though such results are not so reliable as
+Second, Table 8 reports the results of J-test, based on the rolling estimation results for equations (18) and (19).14 Results are generally contrasting to those for the full sample estimation in Table 6, suggesting that information content of IPDs are highly sensitive to the changes in sample periods.
+Looking at standard deviation, the table shows that ID is better forecasts of RD in 21 percent of cases, HD in 17 percent, and both are informative but inconclusive in 56 percent, suggesting that ID is slightly better forecasts for RD than HD.
+Regarding skewness and excess-kurtosis, the table indicates that both ID and RD contain useful information but are hard to compare in most cases, though such results are not so reliable as that for standard deviation due to high standard errors for estimated coefficients of γ and δ .